Abingdon Abbey

-The Unicorn Theatre is now located in part of the Abbey.
+Abingdon Abbey (formally Abbey of Saint Mary) was a Benedictine monastery in Abingdon-on-Thames in the modern county of Oxfordshire in the United Kingdom.
+Situated near to the River Thames, it was founded in c.
+675 AD and was dedicated to Mary, mother of Jesus.
+It was disestablished in 1538 during the dissolution of the monasteries.
+A few physical remnants of the Abbey buildings survive within Abingdon-on-Thames.

 History

 Early history

+The name ‘Abingdon’ until the post Norman era related to an area of nearby Boars Hill, and it is thought the institution originated in that location, before relocating south to the valley location near the minster at what was originally known as Helenstowe.

-The abbey was supposedly founded in 675 either by Cissa, viceroy of Centwine, king of the West Saxons, or by his nephew Hean, in honour of the Virgin Mary, for twelve Benedictine monks.
-Cissa was buried here, as well.
+The abbey is thought to have been founded in 675 either by Cissa, viceroy of Centwine, king of the West Saxons, or by his nephew Hean, in honour of the Virgin Mary, for twelve Benedictine monks.Cissa was buried at the abbey.

 Endowed by successive West Saxon kings, it grew in importance and wealth until its destruction by the Danes in the reign of King Alfred, and the sequestration of its estates by Alfred because the monks had not made him a sufficient requital for vanquishing their enemies.
 By the 950s the abbey was in a decayed state, but in about 954 King Eadred appointed Æthelwold, later Bishop of Winchester, abbot.
 He was one of the leaders of the English Benedictine Reform, and Abingdon then became the second centre of the Reform (after Glastonbury).
 There is a collection of 136 charters granted to this abbey by various Saxon kings.
+The Domesday Book of 1086 states that the abbey was a wealthy and powerful landowner.

-The Chronicle of the Monastery of Abingdon was written at the Abbey in the 12th century.
+The Chronicle of the Monastery of Abingdon (Historia Ecclesie Abbendonensis) was written at the abbey in the twelfth century.